patilankita79/SpringIOCContainer_AccessingDataFromFileSystem/README.md

-# Spring IOC Container - Accessing Data From File System
+# Spring IOC Container - Accessing Metadata From File System
 Understanding Spring IOC container - ApplicationContext which gets instructions by reading configuration metadata(either XML or annotations).
 For this project XML metadata is used
 <hr>